idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 **Setup:**

 1. Get the `MainModule` from the thread above.
-2. Place it at `ReplicatedStorage/Assets/Modules/Shared/Util/MainModule` (the path the `Packets` module requires it from). or anywhere but make sure to link it to the Packets module.
+2. Place it at `ReplicatedStorage/Assets/Modules/Shared/Util/MainModule` (the path the `Packets` module requires it from), or anywhere — just make sure to link it to the `Packets` module.
-3. The `Packets` module wraps it with the `ServerRemote` / `ReplicateRemote` layer — no changes to the `MainModule` needed.
+3. The `Packets` module wraps it with the `ServerRemote` / `ReplicateRemote` layer, plus the hashing/compression/lag-compensation optimizations described above — no changes to `MainModule` needed.
-- Or...
-Get it from the RBXL file and follow the instructions given there!
+4. Or get it from the DemoPlace `.rbxl` in **Releases** and follow the instructions included there.

 ```lua
 -- Packets.lua (already set up for you)
 local Packet = require(ReplicatedStorage.Assets.Modules.Shared.Util.MainModule)